CRICOS Code: 093541A

 Vocational or educational outcomes: Students can go into a range of employment or further study options, including BSB40215 Certificate IV in Business.
 Occupations may include, Accounts Clerk, Accounts Payable Clerk, General Clerk, Junior Personal Assistant, Office Assistant, Receptionist, Word Processor.

-Job outlook: Please refer to the Australian Government Job Outlook site for job prospects for a General Clerk.
-239,900 persons were employed as General Clerks in 2015.
-Job openings over the next 5 years are expected to be greater than 50,000.
+Job outlook: Please refer to the Australian Government Job Outlook site for job prospects for each of the occupations listed above.

 Assessment: Assessment methods allow for the gathering of sufficient quality evidence about the student’s performance.
 Methods used include question and answer, activities and projects.